 In past work, we have found Americans to be generally skeptical about the ability of government to solve problems and address social issues.
-While Americans differ along ideological lines in their thinking about the proper role and function of government, we have found that across parties, people tend to think of government as inept and corrupt.
+While Americans differ, along ideological lines, in their thinking about the proper role and function of government, we have found that, across parties, people tend to think of government as inept and corrupt.
 This makes people fatalistic about what government can realistically accomplish.

-We went into peer discourse sessions in May and June 2020 expecting to see negative thinking about government expanding in people's thinking, given that the inept government response to COVID-19 was front and center.
-We were struck by a surprising amount of positive talk about government's role and saw clear evidence that people were assuming that government not only should but can realistically be expected to be responsive to people's needs and concerns.
+We went into peer discourse sessions in May and June expecting-given that the inept government response to COVID was front and center-to see negative thinking about government expanding in people's thinking.
+We were struck by a surprising amount of positive talk about government's role, and saw clear evidence that people were assuming that government not only should but can realistically be expected to be responsive to people's needs and concerns.
 This idea came up dramatically more frequently and clearly in our May and June peer discourse sessions than it has in past FrameWorks research.

-Survey results confirm substantial agreement with the idea that responsive government is possible.
-In the survey, we asked participants to choose between the idea that responsiveness is realistic and the idea that it's inevitable that politicians will promote their own interests first.
-In every month that the survey was fielded, at least 42 percent (and as much as 49 percent) of survey participants suggested responsiveness is possible (see Figure 16 for February 2021 results).
-In the context of previous research showing the overwhelming dominance of pessimistic thinking about government, this substantial degree of optimism hints at the possible development of a more productive way of thinking about government, in which responsiveness is expected and seen as possible.
+Survey results appear to confirm this finding, showing a surprising degree of faith in the possibility of responsive government.
+When asked to choose between the idea that responsiveness is realistic and the idea that it's inevitable that politicians will promote their own interests first, participants were almost evenly split, with 49 percent suggesting responsiveness is possible and 51 percent expressing resignation about self-interested politicians (see figure 15).
+In the context of previous research showing the dominance of pessimistic thinking about government, the almost even split between pessimism and optimism hints at the possible development of a more productive way of thinking about government, in which responsiveness is expected and seen as possible.

-Figure 16: Responsive government vs. corrupt government (whole sample)
+Figure 15: Responsive government vs corrupt government (whole sample)

 There were not many significant differences between groups on this question.
-Most notably, while Democrats seemed to be slightly more optimistic about responsive government, differences between the groups were small, indicating that a positive mindset around responsive government seems to be available across the political spectrum.
+Most notably, there were no significant differences between Democrats and Republicans, indicating that a positive mindset around responsive government seems to be available across the political spectrum.